DoctorWkt/CSCvon8/journal.md

 some values to see what I get.
 Damn.
 Perhaps my ALU wiring is wrong.
 I've checked the B wiring and it's fine.

-I pulled the B reg ship so I can still see the LEDs and it's easier than removing the eight wires.
+I pulled the B reg chip so I can still see the LEDs and it's easier than removing the eight wires.
 Doing a wiring check. db writer demux has the correct ALUena line low, the MEMena and IOena lines are high.
 The OE# lines on both RAM and ROM are high, so no output from them.
 I pulled out the UART